 Crane City Music proudly promotes the distinctive hip-hop culture of the Pacific Northwest.
-Our goal is to create an essential listening library of the finest recent hip-hop albums from the PNW on wax.
-We specifically focus on voices underrepresented in mainstream hip-hop: underground musicians, women, and queer artists of color who are pushing at the boundaries of the genre.
+We focus on capturing and preserving the vibrant and exciting present of Seattle music through writing, photos, movies, record reviews, ‘zines, playlists, events, laser dome award shows, promotions, and more.
+Our focus is on voices underrepresented in mainstream hip-hop: underground musicians, women, and queer artists of color who are pushing at the boundaries of the genre.

 We do not consider nor accept unsolicited demos.

 So what do we mean by “critical success”..?
 If you want to be on our radar, you should focus on building your audience both online and in the real world.
-The artists we work with can easily check most (if not all) of these boxes:
+The artists we’ve already worked with can easily check most (if not all) of these boxes:

-- You have more than 2,000 monthly listens on Spotify
+- They have more than 2,000 monthly listens on Spotify

-- You have more than 5,000 Instagram followers
+- They have more than 5,000 Instagram followers

-- You’ve performed at a major Pacific Northwest music festival, such as Bumbershoot, Upstream, Sasquatch or Capitol Hill Block Party, alongside national and international acts
+- They’ve performed at a major Pacific Northwest music festival, such as Bumbershoot, Upstream, Sasquatch or Capitol Hill Block Party, alongside national and international acts

-- You’ve headlined a bunch of shows in the Seattle area and around WA state
+- They’ve headlined a bunch of shows in the Seattle area and around WA state

-- You’ve done an in-studio performance with KEXP
+- They’ve done an in-studio performance with KEXP

-- You’ve been featured in a publication like The Stranger, The Seattle Times, the KEXP blog, CityArts… You’ve maybe even been on the cover
+- They’ve been featured in a publication like The Stranger, The Seattle Times, the KEXP blog, CityArts… Maybe even been on the cover

 That’s not our business.
-We recommend you reach out to a vinyl pressing plant like Cascade Record Pressing in Portland or Gotta Groove Records in Ohio.
-Both of them have pretty good websites that explain the vinyl production process and they can answer any questions you might have.
+We recommend you reach out to a vinyl pressing plant like Cascade Record Pressing in Portland, or Gotta Groove Records in Ohio.
+Both of them have pretty good websites that explain the vinyl production process and they should be able to answer any questions you might have.